Coach, Coach, Consultant

 Something work-related

-Jana is a friendly and inspiring personality who can captivate and get attention.
-During her 15 years as a lecturer, she has accumulated a wealth of experience, which she enthusiastically conveys to others through stories.
-It is receptive to the needs of the participants and focuses on practical utility in the topics discussed.
-With her interactive approach, she is able to actively involve everyone, so no one falls asleep at her trainings.
+Jana is a friendly and inspiring personality who knows how to engage people and capture their attention.
+Over 15 years of working as a trainer, she has gathered a wealth of experience, which she enthusiastically passes on to others through stories.
+She is attentive to participants’ needs and focuses on the practical value of the topics being discussed.
+Thanks to her interactive approach, she can actively involve everyone — so no one falls asleep in her training sessions.

 Something personal

 Jana is a woman full of life energy.
-He prefers to spend his free time creating.
-He has skillful hands and a great imagination.
-She is interested in fashion and home design, so she sews and restitches, knits, grinds, paints, upholstery and thus brings old things back to life.
-She enjoys her life, enjoys well-being, practices yoga, enjoys nature and is attracted to exploring new places and cultures.
+She most enjoys spending her free time creating.
+She has skilled hands and a vivid imagination.
+She is interested in fashion and interior design, so she sews and alters clothes, knits, sands, paints, upholsters, and brings old things back to life.
+She enjoys life, likes a sense of calm and ease, practises yoga, wanders through nature, and is drawn to discovering new places and cultures.

 1) How would you describe your job in one sentence?

-I inspire meeting participants to change behavior, attitudes and approach to development.
+I inspire participants to change their behaviour, attitudes, and approach to development.

 2) What has influenced you in life, and how does it show up in your work?

-I was definitely influenced by my mom, who was a very respected high school professor and mainly because of her I found meaning in the development of people in my life.
+I was definitely influenced by my mother, who was a highly respected secondary school teacher.
+Thanks largely to her, I found the meaning of my life in developing people.

 3) Why do you work for humancraft?

-I have been working with humancraft for almost 20 years and what keeps me here is the company culture we live here and the constant self-development that I need.
+I have been working with humancraft for almost 20 years, and what keeps me here is the company culture we truly live by, as well as the ongoing personal development that I need.

 4) What has been your biggest challenge at humancraft so far?

-Clearly the transition to the online environment in the covid era.
+Definitely the transition to the online environment during the COVID period.

 5) How does your work influence your personal development and career?

-My work constantly reveals new perspectives on different life situations, and perhaps because of this I understand and accept all the changes that are taking place better.
+My work constantly reveals new perspectives on different life situations, and perhaps that is why I am better able to understand and accept all the changes happening around me.

 6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?

-It is a world that is constantly in motion, change alternates change, where mistakes are often unclear, unambiguous solutions are difficult to find, communication is difficult.
-I believe that it is precisely these situations that we help participants become aware of and inspire them to solve them.
+It is a world that is constantly in motion, where one change follows another, where meaning is often unclear, clear solutions are difficult to find, and communication gets stuck.
+I believe these are exactly the kinds of situations we help participants become more aware of, while inspiring them to find ways to deal with them.